What Is a Disney Magic Mobile Service and Do You Really Want to Use It?

 We recently took Disney’s Magic Mobile pass (MagicMobile) for a spin.
 Here’s what we found out.

-What Is the Disney Magic Mobile Pass (MagicMobile)
+What Is the Disney Magic Mobile Pass (MagicMobile)?

 Over the last few years, Disney World has phased out the automatic delivery of MagicBands for resort guests, encouraging instead the use of the parks’ MagicMobile service.
 Disney World’s Magic Mobile is meant to bring the same convenience and accessibility of the MagicBand to your phone or other mobile device.

-So, what can you do with MobileMagic?
-The service is meant to provide a nice set of key functions;
+So, what can you do with the Disney Magic Mobile service?
+You’ll find a nice set of key functions:

 • Access park tickets and seamlessly tap through turnstiles to enter all of Disney World’s theme parks.